Please be respectful of the time of our attorneys and staff. Direct any internship inquiries to email@example.com and apply through the link below.

 - There are no administrative, international, or practicing attorney legal internship positions.
 To qualify as a legal intern, you must be in law school or have just graduated with a U.S. law degree.

-We will begin accepting applications for the Fall 2021 Intern Class.
+We are currently accepting applications for the Fall 2023 Intern Class.

 International Legal Internship and Volunteer Opportunities

 We do not have legal internships available for international law students or volunteer opportunities for international lawyers at this time.
 Please watch this site or EFFector mailings for internship postings.